Penalty for Not Filing Taxes: The Failure to File Penalty

 Penalty Abatement Guide

-If you were hit with the failure to file penalty there is a possibility that you can get this penalty removed if you have “reasonable cause” for not filing and not paying on time.
+If you were hit with this penalty there is a possibility that you can get this penalty removed if you have “reasonable cause” for not filing and not paying on time.

 Sample IRS Penalty Abatement Letter